immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 =============================== ===============================
 File                            Description
 =============================== ===============================
-M1-FINAL_collapse-unique.fastq  Total unique sequences M1-FINAL_atleast-2.fastq        Unique sequences represented by at least 2 reads M1-FINAL_atleast-2_headers.tab  Annotation table of the atleast-2 file AP_table.tab                    Table of the AssemblePairs log FS_table.tab                    Table of the FilterSeq log MP1_table.tab                   Table of the V-region MaskPrimers log MP2_table.tab                   Table of the C-region MaskPrimers log
+M1_collapse-unique.fastq        Total unique sequences M1_atleast-2.fastq              Unique sequences represented by at least 2 reads M1_atleast-2_headers.tab        Annotation table of the atleast-2 file AP_table.tab                    Table of the AssemblePairs log FS_table.tab                    Table of the FilterSeq log MPV_table.tab                   Table of the V-region MaskPrimers log MPC_table.tab                   Table of the C-region MaskPrimers log
 =============================== ===============================

 A number of other intermediate and log files are generated during the workflow,